apache/mesos/docs/Slave-Recovery.md

 As part of this feature, `FrameworkInfo` has been updated to include an optional `checkpoint` field.
 A framework that would like to opt in to checkpointing should set `FrameworkInfo.checkpoint=True` before registering with the master.

-> NOTE: Frameworks that have anbled checkpointing will only get offers from checkpointing slave.
-Therefore, before setting `checkpoint=True` on FrameworkInfo, ensure that there are slaves in your cluster that have enabled checkpointing.
+> NOTE: Frameworks that have enabled checkpointing will only get offers from checkpointing slaves.
+So, before setting `checkpoint=True` on FrameworkInfo, ensure that there are slaves in your cluster that have enabled checkpointing.
-> Because, if there are no checkpointing slaves, the framework would not get any offers and hence cannot launch any tasks/executors.
+> Because, if there are no checkpointing slaves, the framework would not get any offers and hence cannot launch any tasks/executors!

 ### Upgrading to 0.14.0 ###